-Monster cookies are one of our family’s absolute favorite recipes.
+This bag batch of monster cookies is one of our family’s absolute favorite recipes.
 Loaded with peanut butter, oatmeal and chocolate candies, they turn out chewy and delicious.
-The batch is big, but you can freeze the dough or the cookies for a quick and easy treat any time you want them.
+The batch is big, but you can freeze the dough or the cookies for a quick and easy treat any time you want one.

 I am surprised it has taken me this long to get around to posting our family favorite recipe for monster cookies on the blog.
 We have had them a number of times in the past year, I’ve even taken pictures of a few.

 I think the problem is that MiMi is normally in charge of making them instead of me, so for whatever reason they haven’t been posted yet.
 It is high time we get to them, better late than never I suppose!

 We were introduced to this recipe when my parents’ old parish put out a cookbook in 2004.
 Norma Wellman Obert submitted a recipe for monster cookies and it made a monstrous amount of cookies!